Understanding Process vs Outcome Goals: Redefine Success

 3. Strategies for Achieving Process Goals

-Additionally, it is helpful to set specific timelines for each step, as this will help keep you motivated and on track.
+Additionally, setting specific timelines for each step is helpful, as this will help keep you motivated and on track.

-Once the main steps are outlined, you’ll need to create strategies for each step.
+Once the main steps are outlined, you must create strategies for each step.
 Here are three strategies you can use to achieve your process goals:

-1. Create a schedule: Break down the timeline into smaller chunks and assign tasks to each day or week.
+1. Create a schedule: Break down the timeline into smaller chunks and assign tasks daily or weekly.
 This will help you stay organized and on track.

 2. Set deadlines for each step and hold yourself accountable.
 This will help you stay focused and motivated.